A short description

 ¹ The Bristol Bagshot prototype suffered from alarming flexing of the wings which caused the Bristol design staff to go away and design a very strong wing.
 This found use in the Bristol Bombay transport/bomber which had a small production run and proved a valuable asset in World War Two.
 The wing was then developed and used in the post-war Bristol Freighter / Superfreighter.

-³ Early in 1942 some Defiants was fitted with radar, but it was not a success.
-The radar set had to be operated by the pilot which meant he could not concentrate on flying the aircraft, and looking at the radar screen destroyed his night-vision.
+³ Early in 1942 some Defiants were fitted with radar, but it was not a success.
+The radar set had to be operated by the pilot which meant he could not concentrate on flying the aircraft, and looking at the radar screen destroyed his night vision.
 The only radar-equipped Defiant victory was the shooting down a Heinkel He 111 on 17th April 1942.
 Unfortunately, many books and articles written in the 1960s and 70s imply that the Defiant was only a successful night-fighter after it had been fitted with radar; this is simply not the case.

 For details of the many remarkable designs covered in F9/37, F11/37, F22/39 and F18/40 can I recommend "British Secret Projects: Fighters & Bombers 1935-1950" by Tony Buttler ISBN 1 85780 179 2 It was published by Midland Counties Publishing (an imprint of Ian Allan Publishing).

 "The British Aircraft Specifications File" by KJ Meekcoms and EB Morgan ISBN 0 85130 220 3, published by Air Britain also covers these designs but in much less detail and without any illustrations or diagrams.

 Details of Boulton Paul designs mentioned in this article can be found in "The Turret Fighters" by Alec Brew, published by the Crowood Press.
 ISBN 1 86126 497 6.